-A temp gun is a must-have.
+A temp gun is also a must-have.
 Any home supply or repair store will have them.
-When you measure temps, just be sure you’re not going through the glass.
-You need no barriers between you and what you’re measuring.
+When you measure temps, just be sure you’re not going through glass or acrylic doors.
+You need no barriers between the heat gun and what you’re trying to measure.

-In a tank or other open enclosure, you need hides, one on the hot side and one on the cool side at the very least.
+HIDES: In an open enclosure, you need hides, one on the hot side and one on the cool side at the very least.
 We prefer plastic as they can be easily cleaned.
 Those half-log wood hides are just bacteria and mold factories and not “hidey” enough for your BP to be super happy.

 If your snake has hides and your husbandry is spot-on, he will spend 90% of his life hiding.
 If your young BP roams the enclosure daily or climbs a lot, then he’s likely stressed and unhappy with his environment.
 A happy BP is a hidey BP.

 If your snake isn’t eating regularly, sheds come off in pieces, or he’s roaming a lot, here are some things to consider.